bonskotti/predict-energy-behavior/README.md

 The energy imbalance is a state where the amounts of energy production and consumption differ.
 The negative effects of energy imbalace are increased operational costs, potential energy grid instability, and inefficient use of energy resources.
 By predicting the energy behavior of prosumers the energy imbalance could be decreased, thus lowering the operational costs and stabilizing the grid system.

-The problem was initially presented by Eesti Energia on [Kaggle](https://www.kaggle.com/competitions/predict-energy-behavior-of-prosumers/overview).
+The problem was initially presented by Eesti Energia on [Kaggle competition](https://www.kaggle.com/competitions/predict-energy-behavior-of-prosumers/overview).

 ## Quick start